 The Cosmo is a luxury resort right on the strip, in the heart of Las Vegas.
 It offers high-class, luxury suites, fancy restaurants with gourmet food, and a high-tech casino.
-It has over 3,000 rooms available for rent.
+It has over 3,000 rooms available to book.

 The Cosmo’s balcony rooms (the Cosmopolitan refers to them as terraces, but they are actually balconies) have lovely views of the strip.
 The Cosmo is the only hotel directly on the strip with multiple balcony rooms, giving you the best chance to snag one with a great view.

-Bryan and I went to a party in one of the larger “terrace rooms” during the National Association of Broadcasters conference awhile back, and the views from the balconies are really quite spectacular, especially if you are overlooking the Bellagio Fountains.
+Bryan and I went to a party in one of the larger “terrace rooms” during the National Association of Broadcasters (NAB) conference a while back, and the views from the balconies are really quite spectacular, especially if you are overlooking the Bellagio Fountains.

-Take a look at some of the terrace rooms available at The Cosmopolitan (vegas.com) The balcony room prices are quite affordable, there are quite a few to choose from and they provide some of the best views on the strip.
+Take a look at some of the terrace rooms available at The Cosmopolitan.
+The balcony room prices are pretty affordable, there are quite a few to choose from, and they provide some of the most breathtaking views on the strip.

-The Cosmo is also famous for its restaurants, so be sure to order some room service from one of them to enjoy on your balcony during your stay.
+The Cosmo is also famous for its restaurants, so be sure to order room service from one to enjoy on your balcony during your stay.

-Caesar’s Palace is probably the most famous Las Vegas hotel, and for good reason.
-It’s one of the most lavish hotels in Las Vegas and if you want a terrace and have the money to spend you can rent one of the villas.
+Caesars Palace is probably the most famous Las Vegas hotel.
+It’s one of the most iconic hotels in Las Vegas, and if you want a private terrace and have the money to spend, you can rent one of the villas.

-Caesar’s Palace is a luxury resort and casino, so no matter what room you stay in, it’s going to be nice.
-It’s considered a landmark of Las Vegas and the casino has almost 4,000 rooms.
+Caesars Palace is a luxury hotel and casino, so no matter what room you stay in (balcony room or not), it’s going to be nice.
+It’s considered a landmark of Las Vegas, and the casino has almost 4,000 rooms.
 It also has several celebrity restaurants run by famous chefs.
 They even have a traditional Asian specialty restaurant that gets high reviews.

-If you can snag one of the coveted penthouse terrace rooms off Caesar’s Palace, you’ll be able to look down on the heart of the strip.
-Everyone gathers around Caesar’s Palace, as it’s so well known and loved.
+If you can snag one of the coveted penthouse terrace rooms off Caesars Palace, you’ll be able to look down from your balcony onto the heart of the strip.
+Everyone gathers around Caesars Palace, as it’s so well known and loved.
 Be sure to have the full Las Vegas experience by ordering room service when you’re ready for some downtime.

-Caesar’s Palace has had a multitude of very famous entertainers perform at their event center.
-Everyone from Frank Sinatra, Shania Twain, and Matt Gross have all performed here.
+Caesars Palace has had a multitude of very famous entertainers perform at their event center.
+Everyone from Frank Sinatra, Shania Twain, and Matt Gross have all performed here (website).

-MGM Grand hotel is on the strip and has a few rooms with balconies, but they are on the more expensive side.
+The MGM Grand is right on the strip and has a few rooms with balconies (Skyline Terrace Suite), but they are on the more expensive side.
 You’ll have to specially request these rooms when you make your reservation.
 However, if you can afford them, they’re definitely worth the extra money.

-As one of the newest casinos on the strip, you’ll definitely want to view the available rooms at the MGM Grand. (vegas.com)
+As one of the top casinos on the strip, you’ll definitely want to view the available rooms at the MGM Grand.

 The MGM Grand Hotel is the home of David Copperfield, Brad Garret’s Comedy Club, the Jabbawockeez from the first season of America’s Best Dance Crew, and Kà, a production by Cirque de Soleil.
 It also has plenty of other entertainment available, depending on the season.

-4. New York New York Las Vegas Hotel’s Balcony
+4. New York – New York Balcony Rooms

-Owned by MGM Resorts, who also owns the MGM Grand and the MGM Signature, the New York New York Las Vegas hotel and casino is styled after the skyline in New York City.
+Owned by MGM Resorts, who also owns the MGM Grand and the MGM Signature, the New York – New York Las Vegas hotel and casino is styled after the skyline in New York City.
 It also houses one of the flagship Hershey’s Chocolate World stores.
-It’s a 13,000 sq ft. store containing everything Hershey’s Chocolate related, and it’s one of the only eight such locations in the world.
+It’s a 13,000 square foot store containing everything Hershey’s Chocolate-related, and it’s one of the only eight such locations in the world.

 The hotel’s balcony also offers a great view down on the strip, but you have to snag that Carlyle Penthouse.
 Because it’s the only room in the hotel with a balcony, you’ll have to book in advance or hope for good luck.